HunterTracer/gsl/README.md

    Here, `w`, `mu`, `sigma` can be also 1-D numpy arrays. `fgh=0` means that only function value is returned, `fgh=2` means that function value, first derivatives, and hessian matrix are returned, `fixed` indicates if the corresponding argument value is fixed.

-3. To model Gaussian Mixture CDF or PDF in optimization problems and solve it via NLP or MINLP solvers, we can use the following code:
+3. For modeling Gaussian Mixture CDF or PDF in optimization problems and solve it via NLP or MINLP solvers, the following code can be used as an example:

    ```
    import pyomo.environ as pyo